Poems to Live By

 Those whom we hate we likely once have loved.

-Through hate our spite augments their hold on us.
+Through hate our spite augments their influence.

 The art of hating is a terrible delight.